theortsac/pingpong-project/README.md

 - To run the app simply type `npm start`.

 ### With that you should be able to run your own database and API and add your own data to the database!
 Hope you had fun :)
+## OBS: If you want to just read the info of my database, and not be able to add any data yourself, you can access the `ping-pong-react` folder, run `npm install`, `yarn install`, and to run the app `npm start`.